Skip to main content

 Chacha (ჭაჭა)

-Chacha is a strong Georgian pomace brandy, made from the grape pomace leftover from winemaking.
-It's a potent spirit with a high alcohol content, typically consumed as a digestif.
-Chacha has a distinct grape flavor and is often enjoyed neat or chilled.
-It can be found in most bars and restaurants in Georgia.
+Chacha is a strong pomace brandy distilled from the grape skins and pulp left over after winemaking.
+It's high in alcohol and usually drunk as a digestif.
+It keeps a clear grape flavor and is taken neat or chilled.
+You'll find it in most bars and restaurants.

 40-60%